 Get to know about the migrating birds!

 Thanks to him, we learned that during the migration season between August and April every year, more than 55 species from northern countries are estimated to stop over here.
-By adding all the local bird species, there are more than 190 species of birds in KG.
+By adding all the local bird species, there are more than 190 species of birds in Kuala Gula.

 Yet, in spite of this amazing asset of migrating birds, the sustainability of the environment is endangered by degradation and deforestation.
-Indeed, before they discover it was a migrating place, they were not so carefuk about the environment, trowing theur rubbish on the riverside.
+Indeed, before they discover it was a migrating place, they were not so careful about the environment, throwing their rubbish on the riverside.
 However, this is affecting the habitat for the birds.

-It's only when UNESCO came there (2002-2004) , that villagers were starting realizing it.
-They started to rise awarness about this special place.
+It's only when UNESCO came there (2002-2004), that villagers were starting realizing it.
+They started to raise awareness about this special place.

 Even if the pictures are taken from far away (Nikon D5100 105mm), we also had the chance to observe many migratory birds and hear about the Collared kingfisher singing: